 You’ll need to inspect your feet regularly for complications and injuries that you may have missed.
 Exercising carefully can help improve circulation to your lower limbs, which fights infections as well as improves your foot’s strength and stability.
 Shoe changes or orthotics can add cushioning and protection.
 You may need to make changes to your diet and give up smoking and alcohol as well.
 In some cases, you may need medications and different therapies, like plasma exchange, to help relieve your nerve pain symptoms.

 Neuropathy can significantly impact your life and result in chronic pain and injuries.
 Address it right away to protect the overall health and comfort of your lower limbs and avoid a number of serious complications.
-Don’t wait to seek help and relief; contact Martin Foot and Ankle for an appointment or more information.
+Don’t wait to seek help and relief; contact Martin Foot and Ankle for an appointment with one of our podiatrists, or for more information.
 Fill out the website contact form or call (717) 757-3537 to reach any of our locations in Hanover, York, Lititz and Lancaster, PA.